DotCamp/ultimate-blocks-legacy/readme.txt

 == Description ==

-Ultimate Blocks is a Gutenberg Blocks Plugin.
-It comes with a collection of custom blocks for Gutenberg Editor that makes it easier for you to create content with Gutenberg.
+Ultimate Blocks is a collection of essential custom blocks for Gutenberg Editor that makes it easier for you to create content with Gutenberg.

-**Warning: You must have [Gutenberg](https://wordpress.org/plugins/gutenberg/) installed to use this plugin.**

-Currently, we have 11 blocks.
+Currently, we have 14 blocks.
 More in the making.

 These are the blocks we have right now: